microsoft/ignite-learning-paths-training-ops/ops10/scripts/main.md

 | render timechart
 ```

-When I say slightly, I mean we’ve added a single line that represents our SLO.
-That’s this line here that says our objective is 75% availability.
+When I say slightly, I mean we’ve changed two lines to add line representing our SLO.
+That’s this new line here that says our objective is 75% availability and the change to the line after it to include that SLO.

 When we run this, we get a graph that looks like this.
 Here’s the 75% mark.
 A quick visual inspection can show you how well we did in relationship to this objective.